SohyunKang/DecoNet/README.md

-# DecoNet: Disentangling heterogeneity in latent space by self-supervised framework
+# DecoNet: disentangling heterogeneity in latent space by self-supervised framework

 This repository contains the code and data associated with the publication: